greglook/puget/README.md

 Different syntax elements are given different colors to make reading the printed output much easier for humans.
-The `:print-color` option can be set to enable colorization using the `with-color` macro - alternately, the `cprint` function prints with colored output enabled:
+The `:print-color` option can be set to enable colorization using the `with-color` macro - alternately, the `cprint` function always prints with colored output enabled:

 ![colorization example](screenshot.png)